naveen-u/valheim-world-sync/README.md

 ## Usage

-- VWS searches both the local and drive folders for Valheim world files, and lists all the worlds found with their sync status.
-The sync status (in sync/upload to drive/download from drive) is based on the last modified times of the files.
+- **VWS** searches both the local and drive folders for Valheim world files, and lists all the worlds found with their sync status.
+The sync status (already in sync/upload to drive/download from drive) is based on the last modified timestamps of the files.

 ![A wild screenshot appeared!](https://user-images.githubusercontent.com/29832401/130596352-6637ef69-b103-4a0b-88e6-ffd6ae2a47db.png)